 How to Turn Off Personal Requests on HomePod

 Personal requests are very convenient, but they are not secure as anyone can make the request to them.
-Head over to this post to turn them off.

 A Video Walk-Through for Adjusting HomePod Settings